danferth/todo/README.md

 Todo
 ====

-# OTHER PEOPLES PROBLEMS
-- [ ] text for sales to look over

 ## The big random list
 - [x] Need to reupload the newer version of font awesome
 - [x] zip code on quote and contact form